-Community Health Action Teams (CHAT): Local health departments in Kentucky collaborate with hospitals, healthcare professionals, schools, universities, and other partners to develop strong community coalitions which prioritize their own health outcomes.
-Funds are awarded through a Request for Application (RFA) process.
+Community Health Action Teams: Local health departments in Kentucky collaborate with hospitals, healthcare professionals, schools, universities and other partners to develop strong community coalitions which prioritize their own health outcomes.
+Funds are awarded through a request for application process.

 Cancer Prevention: Provides for the development of tools and training for professionals and public awareness activities to reduce the number of new cancer cases and increase early detection.
 Focus areas include colon cancer, pediatric cancer and lung cancer.